-Mobility fees required for a development are calculated based upon the use(s) proposed and any Trip Reductions that may be applied and are memorialized in the Mobility fee calculation certificate ("MFCC").
-Thus, the additional documentation and memorialization through Mobility fee contracts or letters are not required but may be desired and obtained by a developer or landowner by applying to the Department and payment of the applicable fee as shown on the www.coj.net/fees webpage.
+Mobility fees required for a development are calculated based upon the use(s) proposed and any Trip Reductions that may be applied and are memorialized in the Mobility Fee Calculation Certificate ("MFCC").
+Thus, the additional documentation and memorialization through a Mobility Fee Contract, Mobility Fee Letter, or Mobility Fee Credit Letter, is not required but may be desired and obtained by a developer or landowner by applying to the Department and payment of the applicable fee as shown on the www.coj.net/fees webpage.
 Contracts should only be utilized when both the City and the landowner or developer are required to perform duties.